JudeVdByl/Network-Security-Analysis-Project/README.md

 # Network Security Analysis Project

 ## Objective
-Conduct a comprehensive network security analysis using Nmap and Wireshark to identify potential vulnerabilities and anomalies within the network, and provide recommended solutions to mitigate these issues.
+Conducted a comprehensive network security analysis using Nmap and Wireshark to identify potential vulnerabilities and anomalies within the network, and provide recommended solutions to mitigate these issues.

 ## Skills Learned
 - Network topology analysis